-Management considers commercial loans and commercial real estate loans which are 90 days or more past due to be impaired along with loans that are not expected to be collected as per the original loan contract.
-Larger commercial loans and commercial real estate loans which are 90 days or more past due are selected for impairment testing.
+Management considers larger commercial loans and commercial real estate loans which are 90 days or more past due, residential mortgage loans that are 120 days delinquent, and loans that are not expected to be collected as per the original loan contract to be impaired.
 Non-commercial loans are generally not evaluated for impairment unless designated as a troubled debt restructuring.
 All substandard and doubtful loans are reviewed to determine if the loan is impaired.
 These loans are analyzed to determine if it is probable that all amounts will not be collected according to the contractual terms of the loan agreement.
 If management determines that the value of the impaired loan is less than the recorded investment in the loan (net of previous charge-offs, deferred loan fees, or costs and unamortized premium or discount), impairment is recognized through an allowance estimate or a charge-off to the allowance.